thurn/swapdrop/shared/entente/README.md

 Here is an example entity description file:

-[
     {
       "type": "entity",
-    "name": "GameListEntry",
+      "name": "Point",
-    "desc": "A description of a game in progress.", "fields": [
+      "desc": "Represents a point in a 2D grid.", "fields": [
         {
-        "name": "vsString",
+          "name": "Column",
-        "type": "String",
+          "type": "int",
-        "desc": "A string describing the players in the game."
+          "desc": "The column number (0-based) of the point."
         },
         {
-        "fieldName": "imageString",
+          "name": "Row",
-        "type": "ImageString",
+          "type": "int",
-        "repeated": true,
-        "desc": "An image associated with this game list entry."
+          "desc": "The row number (0-based) of the point."
         }
       ]
-  },
-  {
-    "type": "enum",
-    "name": "ImageType",
-    "desc": "Represents the possible types of images in the app."
-    "values": [
-      {
-        "name": "LOCAL",
-        "desc": "An image which is included with the application."
-      },
-      {
-        "name": "FACEBOOK",
-        "desc": "An image which needs to be downloaded from Facebook."
     }
-    ]
-  }
-]

-Here is the generated code for the above description:
+To create a new Point object, you need obtain a new PointBuilder by calling the NewBuilder method.
+You can then set the desired values on the Builder object and call Build() when the object is done being constructed.

+    var pointBuilder = Point.NewBuilder();
+    pointBuilder.Column = 2;
+    pointBuilder.Row = 3;
+    var point = pointBuilder.Build();

+Various other convenience methods are provided.
+For example, you can invoke ToBuilder() on an entity to get back a Builder version of that entity.
+There are methods for getting a string representation of an entity (ToString) and for comparing entities for equality (Equals).

 ## Reserved Property Names

 Some property names are reserved for use by the generated code.
-Properties cannot be named "Equals", "ToString", or "Build".
+Properties cannot be named "Equals", "ToString", "ToBuilder", or "Build".